 If someone shares your post, thank them.
 If someone asks a question on LinkedIn related to your specialty, answering professionally can help you stand out.
-If you receive negative comments or messages, be sure to respond politely and sympathetically.
+In the case that you receive negative comments or messages, be sure to respond politely and sympathetically.
 This could be an opportunity to share new information or clear up a misunderstanding.

 There you have it – you’ve now known the basics of LinkedIn.
 Not only do you have a professional personal and business account, but you also understand the best mindset for posting content and engaging with other users online.

 Take some time to get comfortable with the platform and to congratulate yourself for taking a big step to help your business grow and stand out.